 Time Saving Cooking Tip For Teachers

-If you can do follow one step on the weekend, you’ll love my favorite time saving cooking tip!
+If you can complete just one step over the weekend, you’ll love my favorite time-saving cooking tip!

 My Favorite Time Saving Cooking Tip!

-I typically brown 5 – 7 pounds of hamburger on the weekends to use during the week when I’m waaay too tired to deal with the extra 20 minutes of browning hamburger.
-That’s doesn’t mean that I’ll use all of the meat during that week.
-The meat can be safely stored in the freezer for 3 – 4 months (mine never lasts that long!)
+I typically brown 5 – 7 pounds of hamburger over a weekend to use on a weeknight when I’m waaay too tired to deal with the extra 20 minutes of browning hamburger.
+That’s doesn’t mean that I’ll use all portions of the meat during that particular week.
+Don’t worry – the meat can be safely stored in the freezer for 3 – 4 months, although mine never lasts that long!

 After teaching all day, the LAST thing I feel like doing is preparing a meal from scratch.
 I try to be very health conscious – and I’m sure you want only the healthiest of meals for your family as well – so fast food isn’t really an option (not on a regular basis anyway!)